eslint/eslint/docs/rules/no-proto.md

 ```
 ## When not to use

-If you need to support legacy browsers, you might want to turn this rule of, since support for `getPrototypeOf` is not yet universal
+If you need to support legacy browsers, you might want to turn this rule off, since support for `getPrototypeOf` is not yet universal.

 ## Further Reading